goat-io/openmetabase/README.md

 As the open source version of metabase has limitations on how we can interact with it we have created a fork and force enable the visibility of actions

+## License

+This project contains a modified version of Metabase, which is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+See [NOTICE.md](NOTICE.md) for details about modifications and [LICENSE-AGPL](LICENSE-AGPL) for the full license text.

+Our modifications are also licensed under AGPL-3.0.
+Source code for all modifications is available in this repository as patches in `apps/metabase-patches/patches/`.

 ## How it works

 The apps/metabase-emb is a node project that generates the embedding link for a